Why most sales training fails

 Building a team around the training

 One trained rep is an event.
 A trained team running one system is an asset.
 If you need that team built or recruited around a proven process, that is exactly what building a sales team with The Sales Connection delivers, and how to build a high-ticket sales team lays out the full blueprint.
+If you need senior leadership to own the rollout, see the fractional CRO guide.